andyl5/ptcg-pricer/README.md

 5. Run the frontend application in one terminal `npm start`, run the backend application in another terminal `flask --app flask_app run`.

 ## Optimizations
-Initially,
-packaged individual card API requests into a single batch file, improving api response by 5x times faster
+Originally, each card in the deck would trigger a separate API request.
+For example, if there are 30 unique cards in the deck, there would be 30 requests to the API.
+To optimize the performance of the API calls, I consolidated the individual API calls into a singular batch request.
+This resulted in 5x faster API response time and significantly reduced overhead.

 ## Lessons Learned:

-learned how to handle image changes onhover, by having the parent state control which card was "active" aka being hovered
+I learned about lifting state up in React and applied this concept to dynamically change the "active" card image displayed whenever the user hovers over a different card in the deck.